Free family tree software - Features

 If you wish, you can export your XYFT files to a web folder on the xyfamilytree.com website.
+For example: Medici and UK Royal Family.
 Privacy can be guaranteed according to the settings you apply (See Privacy).
 If you want to include pictures and sound on your webpages these can be uploaded and used too.
 You can even include your webpages in your own blog.
-See "Display in your Blog" below.
-This uses a live example to show pictures and sound clips.
+See below.

 Using an iFrame you can include your family tree in your website or blog if it's been uploaded to the xyfamilytree.com website.
 Here's an example that includes photographs and sound clips.
-Click Elizabeth Humphreys and hear for yourself.
+Click on the Lorenzo's speech and hear for yourself.

 USB Memory Stick

 Because XYFT does not bind itself into your PC it will work quite happily from a USB Memory Stick; ideal for backing up your data, working in a library or sending your family trees to relatives.
-The CD option is usually best for those times when you want to allow viewing but not allow changes.
-You can take it to family gatherings or send it to relatives - it'll work immediately on any other modern PC.
+You can take your USB stick to family gatherings or send it to relatives - it'll work immediately on any other modern PC.

 XYFT on Apple, iPad and Android